itamames/Assignment5/README.md

     u = extract minimum(Q)
     for each vertex v adjacent to u:
       RELAX(u,v,w)
-    update values of each vertex in priority queue
+    update values of each vertex in the priority queue
 ```

 ## What to Do